 Identified patterns of non-compliance may trigger more than one advanced assessment over the five year period.

-The ROC has published the primary checklist (DOCX 158.6KB) and the advanced checklist (DOCX 161.1KB) to assist registered organisations to understand how the ROC assesses annual returns of information.
+The ROC has published primary and advanced checklists to assist registered organisations to understand how the ROC assesses annual returns of information.